practicalli/spacemacs/docs/termux/using-termux.md

 > If gesture navigation is enabled in Android, hold the edge of the screen briefly before swiping to bring up the navigation drawer

 The **Android notification menu** contains a Termux section.
-Press the Termux section to show the current terminal session or expand the Termux section to exiting all running terminal sessions or aquire a wake lock to avoid Termux entering sleep mode.
+Press the Termux section to show the current terminal session or expand the Termux section to exiting all running terminal sessions or acquire a wake lock to avoid Termux entering sleep mode.
 A wake lock allows server and other background processes to run reliably and to continue to receive notifications

 ## Package management